DSA-Tokenizer: Disentangled Semantic-Acoustic Tokenization via Flow Matching-based Hierarchical Fusion: Method

-Conventional speech tokenizers rely solely on reconstruction objectives.
-This approach inevitably imposes rigid length constraints between semantic and acoustic representations, hindering cross-source speech synthesis like voice conversion.
-Moreover, single-objective training exacerbates information leakage, leading to entangled representations where semantic and acoustic information are indistinguishable.
-To mitigate these issues, we propose a joint reconstruction-and-recombination training strategy: each batch is randomly assigned to one of the following two modes with equal 50\% probability.
+Training with reconstruction alone often encourages information leakage between semantic and acoustic representations and makes voice cloning harder to support.
+To address this issue, we adopt a joint \textbf{reconstruction-contextual inpainting} training strategy, where each batch is randomly assigned to one of two modes with equal probability.

 \textbf{Self-Reconstruction Mode} (Figure \ref{fig:architecture}(b)): The full sequences of $z_s$ (semantic tokens) and $z_a$ (acoustic tokens) are provided as conditions.
 The model learns to predict the Flow Matching velocity field of the entire mel-spectrogram for high-fidelity reconstruction.